Seventh-day Adventist theology: Ordination of women

-The Adventist Church world church does not officially, at this time, support the ordination of women to ministry within its standard procedures.
+The Adventist Church world church does not support the ordination of women to ministry within its standard procedures.
 Instead women pastors in the denomination hold the title of "commissioned" rather than "ordained," which allows them to perform almost all of the pastoral functions their male colleagues perform but with a lesser title.
 This compromise was reached during the 1990s, with disagreement primarily occurring along cultural lines.
 Although the Seventh-day Adventist Church has no written policy forbidding the ordination of women, it has traditionally ordained only men.
 From its formation, Adventists traditionally held to the view that no precedent for the practice of ordaining women can be found in Scripture or in the writings of Ellen G. White and the early Seventh-day Adventist Church.
 However, in recent years the ordination of women has been the subject of heated debate, especially in North America and Europe.
-In the Adventist church, candidates for ordination are chosen by local conferences (which usually administer about 50-150 local congregations) and approved by unions (which serve about 6-12 conferences).
+In the Adventist church, candidates for ordination are chosen by local conferences (which usually administer about 50–150 local congregations) and approved by unions (which serve about 6–12 conferences).
 The world headquarters—the General Conference—says that the GC has the right to set the worldwide qualifications for ordination, including gender requirements.
 GC leaders have never taken the position that ordination of women is contrary to the Bible, but they have insisted that no one ordain women until it is acceptable to all parts of the world church.

 In 1990 the General Conference in world session voted not to establish a worldwide policy permitting the ordination of women, but they did not vote a policy forbidding such either.
 In 1995 GC delegates voted not to authorize each of the 13 world divisions to establish ordination policies specific to its part of the world.
 In 2010, the North American Division of the church voted to allow commissioned pastors to lead a Conference or Mission, as well as ordained ones.
 In 2011, the North American Division, without GC approval, voted to permit women to serve as conference presidents.
 In early 2012, the GC responded to the NAD action with an analysis of church history and policy, demonstrating that divisions do not have the authority to establish policy different from GC policy.
 The NAD immediately rescinded their action.
 But in their analysis the GC reminded the world membership that the “final responsibility and authority” for deciding who is ordained resides at the union level.
 This led to decisions by several unions to approve ordinations without regard to gender.

 In March 2012, several unions and conferences voted to support the ordination of women.
 These are the Mid America Union, the Pacific Union Conference, the Southeastern California conference, the Columbia Union, and the Potomac Conference.